 Most solar installers will be able to estimate your solar system's interest rate (make sure they provide an "internal rate of return" — not a "return on investment" or ROI...the latter lacks the magic).
 You can connect quickly with well-reviewed local solar installers here.

 What's your minimum acceptable earned interest rate?

 Credit card companies are able to charge high interest rates; recall the 14.9% average.
 For the rest of us, the stock market is the standard investment option — and the vast majority of stockmarket investors earn less than the credit card companies.

 The average return over 50 years on a popular stock 'index' of 500 major corporations (the S&P 500) is 9.7%.

 On the other hand, the return currently offered by the U.S. government for a low-risk 30-year treasury bond is 3.4%.

-We'd put the risk of the solar investment somewhere inbetween the low treasury-bond risk and the higher stock market risk.
-I'd personally move forward with a solar system if the projected rate of return is at least 7% (so long as the utility guarantees my solar system's long-term value through net metering "grandfathering" — you can learn more about net metering here).
+We'd put the risk of the solar investment somewhere between the low treasury bond risk and the higher stock market risk.
+I'd personally move forward with a solar system if the projected rate of return is at least 7%.
+This decision is dependent on the utility guaranteeing my solar system's long-term value through net metering "grandfathering" — you can learn more about net metering here).

 Use the Cut My Bill calculator to learn how much you’d likely save with solar.
 If it looks good, ask a solar installer to provide a rate-of-return estimate.